lorier/plantblog/plugins/wp-inject/readme.txt

 ImageInject has also been implemented into [CMS Commander](http://cmscommander.com/ "Manage WordPress faster!"), my service that allows you to manage any number of WordPress blogs from a single dashboard.

 == Changelog ==

+= 1.15 =
+- Fixed: Security improvements

+= 1.14 =
+- Fixed: Switched the attribution link setting for ImageInject to be off by default.

 = 1.13 =
 - Fixed: Bug that prevented Flickr SSL connection from working on certain servers